 I have two hands up ?? because we have Mexican food at least two times a week at our house.
 It’s one of our favorite foods!!!
 We had this recipe for Mexican Taco Meat the other night and it’s such a versatile recipe filling not just for tacos but burritos, wraps, salads, casseroles, soups, etc. and so simple to make.
 Can I get a busy mom high five! ✋

 This recipe comes from the Fixate cookbook.
 I highly recommend the cookbook and have shared a few other recipes from it right here on the blog!
-You get it for $19.95.
-Or you can get the Fixate Cookbook Combo (book + all the color-coded portion containers) for $34.95.
-So worth it!
+I purchased the cookbook for $19.95.

 Mexican Taco Meat